gokusan9969/CCNA-Basics/Dynamic Routing/README.md

-RIP (Routing Information Protocol) is a standardized Distance Vector protocol, designed for use on smaller networks.
+# RIP (Routing Information Protocol)

+- A standardized Distance Vector protocol, designed for use on smaller networks.
 -	RIP sends out periodic routing updates (30 sec)
 -	RIP sends out the full routing table every periodic update.
 -	RIP uses a form of distance as its metric hop-count 15 (max.)